 When you purchase a ticket or register for an event online for Traverse Events, we store your name, address, email, contact number and data relevant to your blog/website with ticketing website, EventBrite.
 Please be assured that we do not share your personal details with any other company without your consent.
 We use the information to produce name badges for our events and also to give us an idea of the age, demographics and the focus of blog/website niches of our attendees.
 This anonymised personal information consisting of the age, demographics, types of blogs and niches maybe used in reporting about the event, to analyse our audience and ticket sales.
 Rest assured we do not however share names, addresses, emails and contact numbers with any organisations and businesses.

 Many of our events are presented in partnership with other companies or organisations such as Destination Marketing Organisations (DMOs) and brands.
-We let them know about your booking and share your name and contact details with them but they can not contact your unless you select the email option “I would like to hear more about events, news and offers from companies/organisation hosting the event I have registered for”.
+We let them know about your booking and share your name, blog, social media channels and contact details with them but they can not contact you unless you select the email option “I would like to hear more about events, news and offers from companies/organisation hosting the event I have registered for” or unless it is necessary for the organisation of the event.
 We will not share sensitive information or your payment details.